National Aviation Accident Litigation Since 1968

 National Aviation Litigation Practice

 Aviation accident cases often involve multiple parties, parallel government investigations, and complex technical and regulatory questions.
-Katzman, Lampert & Stoll’s practice is national in scope and includes litigation in federal and state courts, including matters coordinated across jurisdictions.
+Katzman, Lampert & Stoll handles these matters nationwide in federal and state courts, including cases that require coordinated litigation across jurisdictions.

-The firm’s work includes claims involving airlines and charter operators, aircraft and component manufacturers, maintenance and repair organizations, and other entities whose actions may bear on accident causation and responsibility.
+The firm’s work includes investigating and pursuing claims against airlines, charter operators, aircraft and component manufacturers, maintenance and repair organizations, and other entities whose conduct may have contributed to the accident.

 Representative Aviation Matters

-The firm has represented clients in many of the most significant aviation disasters of the past several decades, including:
+The firm has litigated many of the most significant aviation disasters of the past several decades, representing plaintiffs in matters that required coordinated factual investigation, complex technical analysis, and sustained litigation against major defendants.

 • Northwest Airlines Flight 255 – Detroit, Michigan